UBC-MDS/programming-in-python-for-data-science/chapters/en/module1.md

 </codeblock>

-Using our `hockey_players` data from the last few questions with the index labeled with `Player` name, Let's try slicing it.
+Using our `hockey_players` data from the last few questions, let's try slicing it.

 Tasks: